MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-security-roles.md

 ---
 title: Drop security roles - Azure Data Explorer
-description: This article describes how to drop security roles in Azure Data Explorer. ms.topic: reference ms.date: 01/25/2023
+description: This article describes how to command to use the drop command to remove principals from a database, table, external table, materialized view, or function in Azure Data Explorer. ms.topic: reference ms.date: 01/25/2023
 ---